 There are many ways to obtain funds or credit now-a-days, it often depends on what its for.
 For example, personal loans normally are a type of unsecure loan, where you get a fixed amount of money over an agreed period.
 These loans can be use to make home improvement or home decorations.

 Short term loans are also unsecure loans, but are usually smaller in value and are often repaid over a shorter period when compare to a personal loan.
 You can get a short term loan from an approved direct lender and broker.
 However, due to its higher interest rates, this type of funding should only be used in the event of a financial emergency.
 For example, emergency home repairs or to fix a broken boiler.

 A mortgage is a loan taken out to buy property or land.
 This style of loan generally has a lower interest rate as it is secured against the value of a property until it’s paid off.
 Mortgages are mostly obtained from banks or building societies and repaid over a longer period (around 25 to 30 years).
 When looking for credit to obtain your dream home a mortgage would be the usual way to go.
+Maintaining a good credit score is important to be approved and secure low-interest rates, whether it’s a mortgage for self-employed or employed borrowers.
 It is important to remember though, failing to make repayments on your mortgage means the lender can repossess your home.